 Telepresence robots aren't for everyone or every business.
 If you're unsure about defining use cases, viability, or ROI...

 4. Telepresence robots are only meant for specific environments like manufacturing floors, hospitals, and lab rooms.

-Ava Telepresence Robots are actively being used in manufacturing, healthcare, and pharma environments, but they're also facilitating collaboration, communication, and operations in corporate offices, hotels, long term care communities, innovation centers, and educational settings.
+Ava Telepresence Robots are actively being used in manufacturing, healthcare, and pharma environments, but they're also facilitating collaboration, communication, and operations in corporate offices, hotels, long term care communities, innovation centers, retail environments, and educational settings.